Francisca Cruz was tentative as Nelda Ruiz set up the camera in Cruz’s dining room. But the hesitation evaporated the moment Ruiz began the interview.

 Among the elements of the group’s work is educating those La Doce families who are living and working here without the U.S. government’s permission about their civil and human rights.

-The multi-faceted group, whose name in English means Land and Freedom, launched its work in 2001.
+The multi-faceted group, whose name in English means Land and Liberty, launched its work in 2001.
 The small cadre, mainly young south-side residents, understood the disparities that existed then between their neighborhoods and others in Tucson.
 Streets and schools were not the same.
 Public services and safety were different.
 There were fewer healthy food alternatives and there were more liquor stores.

 Many of those disparities still exist, which makes organizing a daunting task for Ruiz and Rodriguez, who call themselves “barrio campesinos.”